 Rivers take vital water to villages and cities, but unfortunately they also carry harmful plastic to oceans.
-In order to prevent this, we need to find out exactly where the plastic comes from and how it is distributed over time and space.
-Counting plastic waste items from bridges is one of the commonly used methods to do this.
-But then how can the huge amounts of plastic in inaccessible places be pinpointed?
-Master student in Hydraulic Engineering Marlein Geraeds spent her internship at The Ocean Cleanup investigating how to monitor plastic waste in Malaysia’s River Klang by means of drones.
+Where does the plastic come from, and how it is distributed over time and space?
+Marlein Geraeds, master student in Hydraulic Engineering, spent her internship at The Ocean Cleanup investigating how to monitor plastic waste in Malaysia’s River Klang by means of drones.

 While it is clear that plastic waste in rivers is a problem, no one knows exactly how big the problem actually is.
 ‘There are methods of measuring the amount of plastic waste in rivers, but so far we have only been able to do it by physically standing on a bridge counting the items that are floating by.
 That means we need good infrastructure and trained volunteers.
 The problem is that rivers not only flow through cities, but through inaccessible areas as well’, Marlein explains.
 Marlein and her supervisor Tim then hit on the idea of using drones.
 ‘There is no standard method for measuring plastic in rivers at the moment,’ Tim says.
 ‘We decided this project could be a way of contributing to a method that can be used worldwide.’
 By adjusting the software, a simple, off-the-shelf drone accessible to everyone, was turned into a plastic waste monitor.